myriantics/klaxon/dev_todo.md

 # Issues
 - Grapple Claws do not anchor when they hit the ground while being retracted
 - Fix the fucking networking for the Grapple Winch / Grapple Claws
-- Some advancements (like the cleaver one) have fucked up translations
 - Grapple Winch spool does not animate
 - Grapple Winch Claw does not reflect loaded contents
 - Grapple Claws get stuck in blocks when landing occasionally ???